Reactive Attachment Disorder

 Help support your child:

-- Do not try to discipline your child if he will not respond.
+- Do not try to discipline your child if he or she will not respond.
 An attempt to force your child to respond may make the behavior worse.
 Therapists can help you learn when discipline is appropriate and how to be strict without making your child feel unsafe.

 Follow up with your child's healthcare provider as directed: